isomerpages/govtech-lpa-acp/index.md

 ---
 layout: homepage
 title: Gift of Certainty
-description: An Isomer site of the Singapore Government
+description: Leave a legacy of love and certainty for the people who matter most to you.
+Here are some ways to get started.
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""